realnikolaj/comsocsci2022group6/Assignment1/Assignment1_Part2.md

 ### 5. Now take a minute to look at the figure you just prepared.
 Then write in a couple of lines: What are the three most salient observations you can draw by looking at it?

-When looking at Figure 4 we see an overall correlating trend between the daily log-change in comments and log-return on  investment.
+When looking at Figure 4 we see an overall correlating trend between the daily log-change in comments and log-return on  investment, specifically focusing on greater positive changes in closing price semms to positively affect change in number of comments, and vice versa.
 This trend is even more pronounced for the 2021 data where we observe a linear relationship which suggests a power law relationship, log-change in comments change by an order of magnitude compared to the daily log-return, equal to the slope of the fitted line.
+We see a greater positive log-return in 2021, than 2020.

 ### 6. Based on the exploratory data visualization in Exercises 2 and 3, what can you conclude on the research question: *Is the activity on wallstreetbet related to the price of the GME stock?*

-There is evidence causality between the activity on wallstreetbet and the price of the GME stock, but there is not enough evidence to conclude the direction.
-The activity on reddit is certainly to a degreee a result of market changes for the GME stock, but the reverse could also be the case.
+There is evidence of correlation between the activity on wallstreetbet and the price of the GME stock.
+Correlation does equal causation and a hidden confounder could be the reason for the correlation found, although it was on on the subreddit that the meme stock phenomena of 2020 began.
+The activity on reddit is certainly to a degreee a result of market changes for the GME stock, but the reverse could also easily be the case.